The Lands

 The Remnant

-Nobody has proven it but this island is known as The Remnant because of the popular understanding that it is the only part of the legendary Mariner Isles to remain above water.
+This island is known as The Remnant because of the popular understanding that it is the only part of the legendary Mariner Isles to remain above water.
 It lacks any human habitation except for the encampments of shark hunters.
 The reefs surrounding this island are the home of a community of Merkind (which legends report are the descendants of the humans who inhabited that sunken island nation).

 Farport Peninsula